 Let’s see how that is actually translated.

-How to obtain the family arraigo: the 2 possible scenarios
+How to obtain the family arraigo: all scenarios

 Family arraigo through a Spanish child

-The first way to obtain this type of arraigo is through being the parent of a Spanish or EU under-aged child.
+The first way to obtain this type of arraigo is to be the parent of a Spanish child who is under 18 years old.

 Family arraigo through having an EU child